SoftwareTestingTrends/software-testing-trends/docs/career-resources/new-job/onboarding-qa-lead.md

+---
+sidebar_position: 2
+---

-# Onboarding Doc for A New QA Lead
+# Onboarding - QA Lead

 This document serves as a roadmap for your first few months as the new QA Lead, helping you gain a comprehensive understanding of the team, its processes, and the company culture.